Skip to content

 Lefthook Checks

-Lefthook is configured for pre-commit hooks (lefthook.yml):
+Lefthook is configured for pre-commit and pre-push hooks (lefthook.yml):

 pre-commit: